 Tate is a cognitive-behavioral psychologist whose primary interests lie in obesity prevention, treatment and behavioral interventions.
 Her research focuses on strategies for improving weight loss and the translation of obesity treatment programs using alternatives to clinic-based care, often by employing new technologies.
 She has developed and evaluated several of the first randomized trials using the Internet, e-mail and other online technologies to deliver behavioral treatments for obesity.
 She also continues to conduct a series of studies to determine which features of Internet weight control programs contribute to efficacy.

-The video shown above, produced by the American Psychological Association gives an overview of Associate Professor’s Tate’s specific work and interests, some of the research challenges she’s tackling, and the ways she goes about creating treatments, interventions and solutions for people looking to battle obesity or who are just trying to stay healthy.
+The video, produced by the American Psychological Association gives an overview of Associate Professor’s Tate’s specific work and interests, some of the research challenges she’s tackling, and the ways she goes about creating treatments, interventions and solutions for people looking to battle obesity or who are just trying to stay healthy.